SurajAdsul/remotejobs/README.md

 # 💼 RemoteJobs

-RemoteJobs is a remote jobs portal that fetches remote jobs the JSON file.
+RemoteJobs is a remote jobs portal that fetches remote jobs in the JSON file.
 I built this side project for learning purposes.
 I have used the latest technologies for this project.

 ## 📦 Technologies